The Pictures

 hearts saddened when a tornado on Saturday, November 6, 1943, killed Mrs.

 John Tom Walker and her son Henry, and swept their home away.
-Blackmonton
+Blackmonton Community

 Blackmonton

-derived its name from a man named Mr. Z. Blackmon, who came to Carroll County
+named Mr. Z. Blackmon, who came to Carroll County from Warren County.
+He

-from Warren County.
-He settled above Emory, not far from the present village
+settled above Emory, not far from the present village of Blackmonton.
+The

-the village of Blackmonton spent their lives in
+early settlers in and around the village of Blackmonton spent their lives in

 this portion of Carroll County.
 They did their duties rearing and training